-So where can you find the best Super Bowl odds?
+Where can you find the best Super Bowl odds?
 Which sportsbooks have the biggest Super Bowl odds markets?
-What are the key Super Bowl betting trends you need to know?
-What are the best bets to make?
+What are the Super Bowl betting trends you need to know?
 See below for live Super Bowl odds direct from legal US online sportsbooks, plus a guide to everything you can bet on.

 Current odds for Super Bowl 56

 See below for the latest 2022 Super Bowl odds.
-Our customizable feed pulls together the best current Super Bowl odds from the best football betting sites.
-Click on any odds below to claim the bonus offer and start making your bets on Super Bowl LVI.
+These are the best current Super Bowl odds as posted at the best NFL betting sites.
+Click on any odds below to claim the bonus and start making your bets on Super Bowl LVI.
 Use the drop-down menu on the right to change your betting state.

-Who is favored to win the Super Bowl?
+Who is favored to win 2022 Super Bowl?

 NFL futures odds are the place to turn for a real-time answer to that question.
 Odds come out soon after the last Super Bowl is in the books and stay active from there.
 Once the NFL regular season is a wrap, odds will be reserved for betting on the NFL Playoffs.
 Here’s a look at the names currently drawing heat atop the Super Bowl odds board.